 Whiti managed to talk me down from the ledge.
 She said everyone feels that way at some stage.
 She said she feels that way too.
 She said that she liked my story.
 And she also said this (which took me a couple of goes to unravel): ‘ … the only way I’d become a good-enough writer to write the novel I want was to write it’.

 I liked this very much.
 Because in the end, it’s not THE END that matters; it’s the process.
 And I wanted to enjoy the journey, not erupt in disfiguring facial sores every time the going got a little rough.

 So I took a couple of days off.
 Did some gardening.
 Meditated.
 Went for long walks.

 And guess what?
 When I went back to it, I found I could write again.
 I wrote and wrote and wrote.
 And two days later, I found I was typing THE END at the end of my first draft, and all the characters I hadn’t killed off were leaping around clapping and chanting ‘Yippee!’

 And all my zits magically disappeared.

 August: Journal Two

 I am so lucky.
 I tell myself this every day.
-Usually I’m writing stuff for other people, marketing guff and advertising material which is about as exciting as a Griffins Wine biscuit.
-But now my first priority is my own writing.
+Usually I’m writing stuff for other people: marketing guff and advertising material that is about as exciting as a Griffin’s wine biscuit.
+But now, my first priority is my own writing.
 My own thoughts.
 My own opinion.
 It feels very indulgent.